 I recently got two deals on sweet potatoes.
 One was 35 cents a pound, and the second deal was 28 cents a pound.
 I sold a good portion of the first batch, but kept all of the second batch, which was 40 pounds.
 How I wish I would have bought yet another box, but maybe I can snag a deal at the farmers market soon.
 How do I use sweet potatoes?
 In many, many delicious ways.

 My family loves sweet potato fries.
 We cut sweet potatoes into fry shapes, vacuum seal and freeze into portions for my family of four.
 It’s so handy to pull out a bag of sweet potato fries when I need an easy side dish, that’s healthy to boot.
-Then, for the first time, I canned sweet potatoes.
-I’ve not tried them yet, but I’m thinking these will be good in sweet potato pie, casseroles, and just mashed with butter.
+Then, for the first time, I canned sweet potatoes which are good in sweet potato pie, casseroles, and just mashed with butter.
 I also froze some in chunks for roasting.
 You can also make sweet potato powder to save shelf space.
 Last but not least, I made sweet potato casserole for Christmas to accompany a ham, kale with bacon, cranberry salad (some whipped cream, nut marshmallow concoction my husband likes) home canned green beans, home canned corn, and mashed potatoes.

 Sweet Potato Casserole – – Make Ahead Holidays